wyoibc/r4grads/README.md

-# r4grads
+---
+title: r4grads - Data Analysis & Publishing in R
+---

-## Modules for MOLB5700: Fundamental Skills for Biomedical Researchers
+### Part of MOLB5700 - Fundamental Skills for Biomedical Researchers

+### [Vikram E. Chhatre](https://vc.popgen.org), Braveen Joseph & Samuel Fay

+## Schedule
 - Module 1: February 17
 - Module 2: February 24
 - Module 3: March 3

-## How to Prepare
+## 1. How do I prepare for the modules?

-1. Get a free GitHub account at [GitHub.com](https://github.com)
+0. **Make sure you fill out [this quick survey](https://forms.gle/upHN4EvrWpVQmX7F7).
+It will help us tailor the contents to suit your needs.**

+1. Get a free [GitHub account](https://github.com).
+Once you login to your account, navigate to [this repository](https://github.com/wyoibc/r4grads) and click on ``Watch`` button in the top right corner.
+This will help you keep track of changes being made upstream.
+I will update the repository periodically.

 2. Install Git, the version control system on your computer

-	- Mac OSX has a git client built into it
+	- Mac OSX has a git client built into it.
+So no installation is necessary.

 	- If you use a Windows computer, install [Git for Windows](https://gitforwindows.org/)